spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 ## Content Format

-This section outlines the guidelines for how to structure content and how to format the content properly.
+Your content format defines how you translate the brand style and voice in your content.
+Create responsive content assuming your content can be refigured based on the user's device.
+This section outlines the guidelines to help you structure your content and follow a clean formatting style theme.

 ### Headings

 The heading styles referenced are as follows:

 Avoid using an acronym for the first time in a title or heading unless it is a keyword you need to place in the title or heading for SEO.
-If the first use of the acronym is in a title or heading, introduce the acronym (in parentheses, following the spelled-out term) in the following body text.
+If the first use of the acronym is in a title or heading, introduce the acronym (in parentheses, following the spelt-out term) in the following body text.
 Aim for descriptive headings and titles to help users navigate the page.
-From a user perspective, navigating between pages and sections of a page is simpler if the headings and titles are unique.
+From a user perspective, Jumping between pages and sections of a page is easier if the headings and titles are unique.

 - If the heading is more in line with a task, start with the plain form of the task’s base form.